 What is the advice you would give the Pre-Career version of yourself?

-Having a great solution is only 10% of the challenge; getting others believing in your work and excited about it is the other 90%.
+Having a great solution is only 10% of the challenge; getting others to believe in your work and be excited about it is the other 90%.
 If you can’t sell your solution to others then it’s worthless.
 Learning how to translate an intuitive design solution into words my client could understand is a skill I wish I mastered earlier.
 More like a Lights-Camera-Action attitude would have helped!